Educating yourself, contacting an agency, and attending an orientation meeting are the first steps toward adopting and/or fostering

 Many families tell us that one of the best sources of information about adopting or being a foster parent is other families.

-- Find real stories about adoption and foster care on our stories page and our YouTube channel.
+- Find real stories about adoption and foster care on our blog and our YouTube channel.

 - Use our state adoption and foster care information pages to find local parent support groups and other resources in your state.